-Don't give up if your claim is denied; you have the right to file an appeal (usually within 30 days).
-The appeal process and procedures vary in complexity from state to state, so do your research.
+Don't give up if your claim is denied or questioned; you have the right to file an appeal.
+The appeal process and procedures vary in complexity from state to state.
+Do your research, and pay attention for all filing deadlines.
 Seeking assistance from an attorney, your union or a social service agency is recommended.
 Employers may also appeal a determination.